Mária Széchy: The Murány conspiracy

-Third marriage
+Third marriage and life as Countess Wesselényi

-The Viennese court appreciated the service of the Wesselényis.
-King Ferdinand III sent a letter thanking Wesselényi, while his wife, Maria Anna of Spain, wrote to Széchy and sent her a horse with expensive equipment.
-In 1647, Ferdinand gave the right of disposing of her estates in her will however she desired to Széchy, again lauding her bravery at Murány.
+The Viennese court appreciated the couple's service.
+Emperor-King Ferdinand III thanked Wesselényi in a letter, while his wife, Maria Anna of Spain, wrote to Széchy and sent her a horse with expensive equipment.
+In 1647, Ferdinand bestowed on her the right to dispose of her estates in her will however she desired, lauding her bravery at Murány.

 Széchy's third marriage, based on mutual sympathy, was happy and harmonius.
 The spouses both liked feasting, music, and receiving guests.
-Their good relationship is evidenced by the way Wesselényi mentioned his wife in letters.
-He gave her the nickname Miczikém (‘my Miczi’) or asszonykám (‘my little wife)’, praised her skills in managing their household, and he complained how difficult it was to travel away from his ‘beloved wife, [his] very dear nurse and keeper’.
-In Latin, he called her his ‘charissima, dulcissima’ (dearest, sweetest) wife.
-He seems to have considered her his equal and a partner in politics, making her one of the most influential Hungarian women of her time.
-She supervised the education of her step-sons, Ádám and László.
+Wesselényi gave Széchy the nicknames “Miczikém” (“my Miczi”, a diminutive of Mária) and “én asszonykám” (“my little wife”), praised her skills in managing their household, and complained how difficult it was to be far from his “beloved wife, [his] very dear nurse and keeper”.
+In Latin, he called her his “charissima, dulcissima” (“dearest, sweetest”) wife or “vitæ meæ comite”, (“companion of my life”).
+He seems to have considered her his equal and a partner in politics, making her one of the most influential Hungarian women of the time.
+She supervised the education of her step-sons, Ádám and László Wesselényi.
 In 1654, Ádám married one of Széchy's relatives, Borbála Homonnay, but he died in early 1656.

-Their only difference was that of religion.
-After many lengthy theological discussions with her husband, in 1645, Széchy converted to Catholicism, adopting the name Anna in addition to Mária.
+After many lengthy theological discussions with her husband, Széchy converted to Catholicism in 1645, adopting the name Anna in addition to Mária.
 Her conversion raised legal issues.
-The Protestant faction, for whom the ‘apostasy’ of such a prominent noblewoman was a painful political loss, challenged the validity of her third marriage.
-Although Széchy had divorced her first husband, he was still alive.
-While Protestants could divorce and remarry, Catholics could only separate and not remarry as long as their spouse lived.
-The Wesselényis turned to the church courts of György Lippay, Archbishop of Esztergom (their supporter).
+The Protestant faction, for whom the apostasy of such a prominent noblewoman was a painful political loss, challenged the validity of her third marriage.
+Although Széchy had divorced her second husband, he was still alive.
+While Protestants could divorce and remarry, Catholics could only separate and not remarry as long as their first spouse lived.
+The Wesselényis turned to the church court of György Lippay, Archbishop of Esztergom (who supported them).
 Lippay asked the counsel of scholars at the universities of Nagyszombat (today Trnava, Slovakia) Graz, and Vienna, as well as John de Lugo.
-On 29 March 1645, the archbishop officially declared the marriage of Széchy and Wesselényi legal, arguing that her marriage to István Kun had been null and void.
+On 29 March 1645, he officially declared the marriage of Széchy and Wesselényi legal, arguing that her marriage to István Kun had been null and void.
 The next challenge was that Széchy and Wesselényi were related in the third degree, an impediment to their marriage in Catholic canon law.
-They applied for and received a papal dispensation.
+They received papal dispensation for this.